RelayChain/relay-docs/docs/faq/swap-zero.md

 1. if there is a disabled "Swap" button (between August 3rd and August 10th), it means that there is no RELAY available on that chain to swap at that moment.
 Either bridge your ZERO and try on another chain, either wait for the day after (see swap schedule above).
 <img alt="Picture" src={useBaseUrl('/img/faqs/swapZero-06.png')} />

-1. If "Swap" button is active, click on max or enter manually the number of ZERO to swap (=> for example, between August 3rd and August 10th, if there are not enough RELAY left to swap to on the selected chain).
+1. If "Swap" button is active, click on max or enter manually the number of ZERO to swap (=> for example, between August 3rd and August 10th, if there are not enough RELAY left to swap to on the selected chain, check how much is available on the displayed message).
 Click on "Approve" to start the process.
 <img alt="Picture" src={useBaseUrl('/img/faqs/swapZero-03.png')} />

 1. Confirm in MetaMask the transaction.
 Depending on the state of the network, you may have to adjust gas settings.